vfrauchiger/patspeds/Readme.md

 _PatsPedsMultiTerm.py_: Simple helper function to _PatsPedsListProcessorTerm.py_, which takes a list of publication numbers and invokes for each number _PatsPedsTermDisc.py_.

-_PatsPedsListProcessorTerm.py_: Actual modul using requests library to get for each publication number the according application Id and subsequently the term extension in days and the presence of a terminal disclaimer.
+_PatsPedsListProcessorTerm.py_: Actual modul using requests library to get for each publication number (in a column called 'PN') the according application Id and subsequently the term extension in days and the presence of a terminal disclaimer.
 Prior to requesting the application Id it treats each publication number with _PatsPedsPublNoTreat.py_ to get it in a correct format for USPTO PEDS.